OnePlus Phones Come Preinstalled With a Factory App That Can Root Devices - Slashdot

 "Test Root" is one of the many functions it offers from the main screen.
 I don't see a way to *gain* root without using the adb command.

 How is this different than OEM signed apps?
-(Score:3)
+(Score:2)

 Let's get some facts straight: